halbs13/Dynamics-NAV-Payroll/au-payroll-setup-posting-group-setup.md

-# To setup Payroll Posting Group
+# To setup Payroll Posting Groups

 Payroll Posting Groups define the Bank Account to pay the employee from for the payroll.
 They are also used to determine the General Ledger accounts used for posting.